sigma-epsilon/sigmaepsilon/docs/source/developer_guide/dev.workflow.md

-# Staging and Release Workflow for Open-Source Python Project with CircleCI
+# Staging and Release Workflow with CircleCI

 This document describes how to manage the staging and release workflow for an open-source Python project published on PyPI using **CircleCI**.